githubEdit

 Introduction

 The TextureCoordinate property provides the ability for Sprites to display part of a Texture2D.
 By default, Sprites display their entire Texture.
-This behavior is desirable in many situations, but you may want to display only part of an image if you are using sprite sheets or in certain graphical effects.
+This behavior is desirable in many situations, but you may want to display only part of an image if you are using sprite sheetsarrow-up-right or in certain graphical effects.
 TextureCoordinates also let you display "more" of a texture.
 Examples include stretching the edge pixels or wrapping (tiling) the texture.

 Understanding TextureCoordinates and Pixels